Logging into a VM by SSH

 to another host on Condenser.

 To access SSH, you will need to have setup MFA on your UCL account.
-Both options below have enhanced MFA requirements, so you may be prompted more often than usual.
+The SSH Portal has enhanced MFA requirements, so you may be prompted more often than usual.

 Getting a Certificate

-You can quickly generate a new certificate without using the command line.
-The Portal will generate a new key and signed certificate.
+The SSH Portal will generate a new key and signed certificate.
 This certificate will be valid for 7 days.
-You can only have one active certificate at a time using this method.
-If you need multiple certificates, please use the CLI option below.
+You can only have one active certificate at a time.

 - Connect to the UCL VPN